ntl/activeshepherd/README.md

 So `#aggregate_changes` is just like ActiveRecord's `#changes`, except it includes all of the nested changes within the aggregate.

 That's a brief description of what this gem does.
-Here are the main methods that `acts_as_aggregate_root!` brings you:
+Here are the main methods that `acts_as_aggregate_root!` brings to your ActiveRecord models:

 | Method name           | Description                                                                        |
 |:---------------------:|:----------------------------------------------------------------------------------:|